 Then for the crowning touch, I took paper towels and smeared some of the Wood Sheen onto the table, then wiped off most of it.
 I can't think of any other way to describe my technique.
 "Smear and wipe" is exactly what I did.
 I just smeared and wiped until I was happy with the way the table looked:

 The smearing and wiping took about five minutes.
 Honestly, it took longer for me to take the photos and write this post than it took to complete all the work.

 Table: free (a gift from my sister's attic, several years ago)

 Paint: $1.50 (regular price $2.97)

 Paper towels: pennies

-And here's the little table in her home, holding reading material in the bathroom:
+And here's the little table in her new home in my blue and brown bathroom: